Our Board of Directors

 Julie Hamblin, B.A., LL.B (Hons) (Syd), LL.M (McGill), GAICD, has worked for more than 25 years as a lawyer and policy consultant in health law, clinical risk, disability and international development.
 A former partner of HWL Ebsworth, she has served on numerous government and non-government advisory bodies in the areas of health, medical research and clinical risk, including international work with United Nations agencies on HIV policy.
 Julie is Deputy Chair of Plan International Australia and a member of the Australian Research Integrity Committee.
 She joined the Board in April 2010 and is a Member of the Finance & Audit Committee, the Nominations and Remuneration Committee and the Strategy Group.
 Julie is a Member-elected Director.

-Henry Capra (Honorary Treasurer)
+Henry Capra (Deputy Chair and Honorary Treasurer)

 Henry Capra, B.Ec., ACA, has more than 27 years of senior management and finance experience in the financial services industry.
 He is currently a non-executive director of Suncorp Portfolio Services Limited and Millinium Capital Managers Limited.
 He is also Chairman of the Investment Committee for Ignition Wealth Pty Limited and a member of their Advisory Board.
 He has held senior positions at JP Morgan, Blackrock, AMP Capital, Colonial First State Investments, BNP Paribas Asset Management and Barclays Global Investors after commencing his career with chartered accountants KPMG.
 Henry joined the Aspect Board in December 2010 and chairs the Finance and Audit Committee.
 Henry is a Member-elected Director.